stefanofa/awesome/TOPICS.md

 ## electron

 *   [webadderall/Recordly](https://github.com/webadderall/Recordly) - Create polished screen recordings for free.
-An open-source screen recorder for Mac/Windows/Linux that adds auto-zooms, animated cursors, auto-captions and more to your videos.
+An open-source alternative to Screen Studio.

 *   [siddharthvaddem/openscreen](https://github.com/siddharthvaddem/openscreen) - Create stunning demos for free.
 Open-source, no subscriptions, no watermarks, and free for commercial use.
 An alternative to Screen Studio.